vocdoni/docs/src/integration/overview.md

 ### Voting as a service

-See the [Voting as a Service](/integration/voting-as-a-service) section for a tutorial on how to run an election process using NodeJS.
+See the [Voting as a Service](/integration/voting-as-a-service) section to see the specs for running an election by using a Rest API.

 <!--
 ## Registry backend